Bioethanol Process Modeling and Design – Leslie Lopez

 Houston Greenhouse Initiative – Samantha Arredondo

-Samantha is doing a feasibility study for implementing a large scale greenhouse system for the greater Houston population.
+Samantha is a feasibility study for implementing a large scale greenhouse system for the greater Houston population.
 For the study, the greenhouses in Almeria, Spain is taken as a reference, and available data regarding logistics and output of the greenhouses will be collected which will be analyzed and converted to Houston's area and population to determine if this will work in Houston.

 Prairie Conservation and University Partnerships – Elizabeth Salas & Leo Hernandez

-The goal of this project is to maintain restoration and conservation of the pocket prairie located at UHD by creating prairie partnerships with committed students from other Houston universities and hosting volunteer opportunities for UHD students.
+The goal of this project was to maintain restoration and conservation of the pocket prairie located at UHD by creating prairie partnerships with committed students from other Houston universities and hosting volunteer opportunities for UHD students.
 The new partnerships with students from the University of St. Thomas and Rice University will help create bridges with knowledgeable prairie enthusiasts already participating in conserving their university pocket prairies.
 In addition, prairie partnerships will facilitate communication and involvement with students interested in prairie restoration and conservation.

 Triple Bottom Line Analysis for UHD Science Building – Ashley Carrera